SoftInstigate/restheart-website/docs/setup.md

 ### Remote vs. Local

-To connect RESTHeart to a remote MongoDB instance you have to edit the `mongo-uri` property, setting you own [connection string](https://docs.mongodb.com/manual/reference/connection-string/).
+To connect RESTHeart to a remote MongoDB instance, edit the `mongo-uri` property, setting you own [connection string](https://docs.mongodb.com/manual/reference/connection-string/).
 For example, a MongoDB Atlas cluster connection string could be something like `mongodb+srv://<username>:<password>@cluster0.mongodb.net/test?w=majority`.
 Remember that RESTHeart internally uses the MongoDB Java driver, so you must follow that connection string format.

 ## Defaults and First Steps

-The default setup provides a local instance.
-By default, RESTHeart only mounts the database `restheart`.
+The default setup provides a local instance and mounts the database `restheart`.
 This is controlled by the `root-mongo-resource` in the `restheart/etc/default.properties` file.

 {% include initiate-database.md %}